filthyhabits/sclang-ts-mode/README.md

 Created with insufficiant knowledge of any of the involved fields: SuperCollider syntax and indentation, Tree-sitter, Emacs, Elisp etc.

-Based on the great SuperCollider [grammar](https://github.com/madskjeldgaard/tree-sitter-supercollider) work by Mads Kjekdgaard and contributers.
+Based on the great SuperCollider [grammar](https://github.com/madskjeldgaard/tree-sitter-supercollider) work by [Mads Kjeldgaard](https://madskjeldgaard.dk) and contributers.

 Hopefully someone can use this as a starting point for a more solid version.